It’s not easy (sometimes) being a royal, as in the British royal family.

 Furthermore, if they stick with one child, the replacement rate of 2.1 children per couple has nearly been met if you combine little Archie with his three cousins, the children of his older brother, Prince William, and his wife, Kate Middleton, the Duchess of Cambridge.
 (Rumor has it that William and Kate are not done having children, and good for them.)

 To fight climate change and protect the environment, Prince Harry and Meghan also should reconsider their recent move out of Kensington palace.
-This is where he and his brother grew up with Prince Charles and his first wife, the late Diana Spencer, the mother of William and Harry.
-Kensington is so large, Di remained there after her divorce until her tragic death in 1997.
+This is where he and his brother grew up with Prince Charles and his first wife, the late Princess Diana (nee Spencer), the mother of William and Harry.
+Kensington is so large, Di remained there after her divorce from Charles until her tragic death in 1997.
 Instead, Harry and Meghan, not long after they were married, had a falling out with William and Kate and recently took up residence at the Frogmore “cottage,” which has ten bedrooms, on the grounds of Windsor Castle.

 Living in separate palaces means utilities (electricity, gas and heat) will no longer be shared.
 Seeing how they verbally care so much for the environment, was it not selfish for Harry and Meghan to move out, rather than share with his brother’s growing family?
 They still wouldn’t need bunk beds.
-Shouldn’t Harry and Meghan sacrifice and share a single palace for the good of the earth?
+Shouldn’t Harry and Meghan sacrifice and share a single palace for the good of Earth?

 And how about the royal family, and royalty itself?
 Just how big is that carbon footprint?
 The family has multiple large homes, a small army of servants and luxurious travel, which obviously consumes exponentially more resources and spews mega-tons more carbon than the average commoner.
+In fact, the only time when the royals go “green” is when riding horse and coach for a wedding or coronation.

 Now, it may be too much to expect the British royal family to give it all up, even if it means “fighting” climate change.
-So let’s stick with Harry, who is so bothered by the impact of people on the planet.
+So let’s stick with Harry, who is so vexed by the impact of people on the planet.

 Wouldn’t he be doing a great service and setting an environmental example by renouncing his royal birthright, and raising his small family in a London flat?
 I doubt Princess Meghan would go for it, having just become a royal with all its fringe benefits.
 But, doing so would sharply reduce their carbon footprint.

 Harry would not be the first royal to renounce.
 There is precedent.
-His great-great uncle, Edward VIII, did so in 1936 for a lesser reason than to save the planet.
+His great-great uncle, King Edward VIII, did so in 1936 for a lesser reason than to save the planet.

 Another consideration for Harry to jettison royalty is that he will never be king, now that he’s slipped to sixth in succession to the throne, way out of reach.
 He used to be third in line, behind his older brother and father, but William and Kate have reproduced beyond their own replacement rate, with three children and counting.